An Exclusive Talk for Members of the Ashmolean

 For those attending in person, the talk is in the Museum's Headley Lecture Theatre

 Tea, coffee and cake will be served from 3pm

 Tickets are £15 in-person and £10 online.
-Tickets are only available to Ashmolean Members
+Only available to Ashmolean Members

 This talk will take place in the Ashmolean's Lecture Theatre (in-person) and on Zoom (online)

 If you have any questions before the event, please email us at firstname.lastname@example.org

 Find out more about Ashmolean Membership: Become a Member